 Therefore, I opted for renovation rather than restoration.

 Type of Renovation

-Optionally I could have strip it back to the bare wood and paint or stain it, but it would lose all its patina and in my mind just wouldn’t look right.
+Optionally, I could have strip it back to the bare wood and paint or stain it, but it would lose all its patina.
+In my mind, this just wouldn’t look right.
 Besides, I would never paint it because I love the natural look of wood.